I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 NVIDIA's VSS (Video Search and Summarization) was released as GA version 3.2.0 on June 16.
 This is the first General Availability release in the 3.X series.

-To put it simply, VSS is a reference implementation suite for summarizing, searching, and performing alert detection on video using VLM (Vision Language Model).
+To put it simply, VSS is a complete reference implementation for summarizing, searching, and performing alert detection on video using VLM (Vision Language Model).
 It consists of multiple microservices and agent workflows launched via Docker Compose or Helm.
-Previously available as EA (Early Access), with this GA release I decided to spin up the full 3.2.0 configuration on my local DGX Spark and verify everything hands-on — from the startup experience to the current state of new features.
+Previously it was in EA (Early Access), but with the GA release, I set up the full configuration of 3.2.0 on my local DGX Spark to verify everything hands-on, from the startup experience to the current state of new features.

-The DGX Spark is a compact AI workstation equipped with a single GB10 (ARM64), featuring a unique architecture where the CPU and GPU share 128 GiB of Unified Memory.
-There are behavioral differences compared to x86 + H100 / RTX PRO 6000 configurations, so I'll note those where relevant.
+DGX Spark is a compact AI workstation with a single GB10 (ARM64), featuring a unique architecture where the CPU and GPU share 128 GiB of Unified Memory.
+Since behavior differs from x86 + H100 / RTX PRO 6000 configurations in some areas, I'll add notes where relevant.

-I've also written articles covering previous versions of VSS, so if you're considering migration, please check those out as well.
+I've also written articles covering previous versions of VSS, so if you're considering migrating, feel free to check those out as well.

-First, let me summarize what changed in the 3.2.0 GA release.
-I've compiled the NEW / CHANGED / FIXED / BREAKING items from the release notes into a table.
+First, let me summarize in a table what changed in the 3.2.0 GA release, covering NEW / CHANGED / FIXED / BREAKING from the release notes.

 | Category | Main Topics |